AZERBAIJAN: Strasbourg Court rules long pre-trial detention "excessive"

 Forum 18 was unable to find out what actions the Azerbaijani government (if any) is planning in response to the findings of the ECtHR in Strasbourg that it had held the 13 men in excessively long pre-trial detention.
 ECtHR judgments require governments not only to pay any compensation awarded but to rectify the conditions which led to the human rights violations.

-The telephone at the Presidential Administration of Chingiz Asgarov, the Azerbaijani government's Agent at the ECtHR, went unanswered each time Forum 18 called on 22 June.
+The telephone of Chingiz Asgarov, the Azerbaijani government's Agent at the ECtHR and - since May - the Deputy Chair of Azerbaijan's Supreme Court, went unanswered each time Forum 18 called on 22 June.

 Forum 18 asked Gunay Salimzade, head of the Press Service at the General Prosecutor's Office, in writing on 22 June:

 - whether prosecutors are going to stop asking courts to authorise the long detention of people in pre-trial detention;

 - and whether the General Prosecutors Office has already given prosecutors such instructions.

 Forum 18 received no response from the General Prosecutor's Office by the end of the working day in Baku on 22 June.